StephHjar/tic-tac-toe/README.md

 - I used code from [this page on PythonTutorial.net](https://www.pythontutorial.net/python-basics/python-sort-list/#:~:text=Summary-,Use%20the%20Python%20List%20sort()%20method%20to%20sort%20a,reverse%20the%20default%20sort%20order.) to sort the high score list by score.
 Specifically, the 'Using the Python List sort() method to sort a list of tuples' section of this page.
 - I used "Method #1 Using `all()`" on [GeeksforGeeks](https://www.geeksforgeeks.org/python-check-if-all-elements-in-list-follow-a-condition/) to check if all elements in a list are equal to X or O, in the `is_winner()` function.
 - I used ideas from the answers to [this thread on StackOverflow](https://stackoverflow.com/questions/10666163/how-to-check-if-all-elements-of-a-list-match-a-condition) while refactoring the `is_winner()` function.

-- Thank you to my mentor for this project, Tim Nelson, for support and guidance throughout - and for the deployment steps I used in my README!
+- Thank you to my mentors for this project, Tim Nelson and Narender Singh, for support and guidance throughout - and for helping with the deployment steps in my README.
+- Big thank you to my fiancé and #1 manual, Jonathan, for playing more games of Tic-Tac-Toe in the space of a week than anyone has probably played in a lifetime!